 - Mistakes in coordinating the trades and materials that must work together on the job.

 The majority of cost overruns and delays are minor, but they can erode a contingency line when added together.
-A local requirement to use heavier sheetrock in a common-way corridor that was not specified in the plans, can be an extremely costly surprise (and one for which many developers rarely have recourse to the architects except in good faith negotiations).
+A local requirement to use heavier sheetrock in a common-way corridor that was not specified in the plans, can be an extremely costly surprise.

 The impossibility of obtaining a specified type of ousted air handler must be replaced with a more expensive equivalent air handler.